calblueprint/immigration-justice-project/docs/dev/app/listings.md

 ## `ListingDetails`

 ::: tip Description
 `ListingDetails` displays the details of a selected listing.
 If the user is logged in and onboarded, the ProfileMatch and InterestForm appear.
-Otherwise, the Profilematch and InterestForm will be replaced by buttons directing the user to log in and complete onboarding.
+Otherwise, the Profilematch and InterestForm will be replaced by buttons directing the user to log in or complete onboarding.
 :::

 - To display the fields underneath "Highlights", an instance of the `ListingFields` component is used.
 For nullable fields, if a listing field is null/undefined, the field will appear as "Not Available."
 However, some fields are non-nullable.